PitkinCounty/GDAL-TIF-Compressor/README.md

 ### Install / Run the Application
 Make sure the system requirements have been met.

-The Java Application is distributed as a JAR file 'GDAL_Transale.jar', which can be downloaded from this GitHub Repo.
+The Java Application is distributed as a JAR file 'GDAL_Translate.jar', which can be downloaded from this GitHub Repo.
 Windows users can download then double click this file to run the application.

 ## Release Process
 The source code and compiled JAR executable for this project were checked into this GitHub Repo upon initial release, and will be updated as this documentation is complete.